Tradecrush/next-route-guard/README.md

 #### How the Route Trie Works

 The route trie transforms your app directory structure into a tree representation that efficiently handles route protection.
-Let's look at a typical Next.js app directory:
+Let's look at a comprehensive example of a Next.js app directory with various route patterns:

 ```
 app/